-Lemon contains an abundance of plant compounds that may help treat and prevent acne.
-However, using lemon juice or lemon oil directly on the skin may cause unwanted side effects.
+Lemon may help treat and prevent acne as it contains an abundance of plant compounds.
+However, using lemon juice or lemon oil directly on the skin may cause side effects.

 According to the American Academy of Dermatology (AAD), acne is the most common skin condition in the United States, affecting up to 50 million people each year.